 To Borrow, just tap Borrow.
-On the following confirmation page you will have an opportunity to change the number of checkout days.
+On the following confirmation page you will have an opportunity to change the number of checkout days (unless it is a lucky day title, which is only available for 7 days).
 When you pick a new loan period, it’ll be your default loan period for future checkouts in that format, but you will always have the opportunity to change it.
 Remember to tap Borrow again at the bottom of the page.

 After you borrow a book you will have the option to Open Book or Keep Browsing or Go to Shelf.
 If you choose Open Book you will have the option to read in Libby or send it to Kindle, if you prefer to read on your Kindle eReader or in your Kindle app.
 You will also get the option to Remember this choice for all books.

 By default, holds are automatically borrowed and added to your Shelf once they’re available.
 You’ll receive an email when this happens.